Displacement Film Fund

 Amahoro Coalition

 Established in 2019, Amahoro Coalition is the leading convener of African private sector leaders for social impact.
-They provide tailored solutions to the private sector, enabling them to tap into the African demographic dividend, including in vulnerable settings like displaced communities.
-The coalition also works closely with young leaders, including those in displaced communities, through strategic connections with the private sector to co- create breakthrough opportunities for all.
-They also work in partnership with UNHCR to mobilise multi-sector actors to advance the efforts of the private sector in the displacement space.
+We provide tailored solutions to the private sector, enabling them to tap into the African demographic dividend, including in vulnerable settings like displaced communities.
+The coalition also works closely with young leaders, including those in displaced communities, through strategic connections with the private sector to cocreate breakthrough opportunities for all.
+We are committed to our continued partnership with the UNHCR to mobilize multi-sector actors to advance the efforts of the private sector in the displacement space. https://amahorocoalition.com/

-The Hubert Bals Fund is the fund of International Film Festival Rotterdam (IFFR), established in 1988, which supports groundbreaking film projects in every stage of the production process.
-The HBF has a special focus on filmmakers from countries where local filmmaking and infrastructure is lacking or restrictive.
-The HBF has to date supported over 1,300 film projects, many of which have premiered at major film festivals and received significant critical acclaim.
-Recent HBF projects include Indian filmmaker Payal Kapadia’s All We Imagine as Light, Baby by Brazilian filmmaker Marcelo Caetano, Georgian filmmaker Tato Kotetishvili’s Holy Electricity, and To a Land Unknown by Danish-Palestinian filmmaker Mahdi Fleifel.
+The Hubert Bals is an Fund of the International Film Festival Rotterdam (IFFR), established in 1988, which supports groundbreaking film projects in every stage of the production process.
+The HBF has a special focus on filmmakers from countries where local film ing and infrastructure is lacking or restrictive.
+The HBF’s to date has supported over 1,100 film projects, many of which have premiered at major film festivals and received significant critical acclaim.
+Recent HBF projects include Payal Kapadia’s All We Imagine as Light, Baby by Marcelo Caetano, Tato Kotetishvili’s Holy Electricity, and To a Land Unknown by Mahdi Fleifel.

 Questions about the scheme?